 The event’s specialised LED screen ran on Coolux software that displayed everything from PowerPoint presentations to videos, live tweeting and 3D graphics.
 Multiple types of media were displayed at once, giving guests an immersive visual experience and aligning the brand to improve its consistency and messaging for the coming year.
 In addition to the impressive audio visual technology, attendees enjoyed extravagant live dance and music performances.
 A sumptuous dinner and an impressive cocktail bar topped the event off.
 Who said banking was boring?

 To get corporate entertainment at events right, you need to have detailed knowledge of your guests.
 You should know what delights and impresses them, as well as what to avoid.
-Download the Practical Guide to RSVP to find out how RSVP automation will help you create memorable events.
+Contact us to find out how RSVP automation will help you create memorable events.